 If you're still unable to sleep after checking off everything else on this list you might want to try a sleep supplement.
-Melatonin is a great one, so is magnesium but if you want something a little more targeted check out our Sleep Support shop:
+Melatonin is a great one, so is magnesium but if you want something a little more targeted check out our Sleep Support Kit in-store now!

 Using this checklist you can learn to improve your sleep habits and create a whole new sleep routine!

 Feeling sleepy yet?
-If not check out our lavender article down below for more relaxation techniques!
+If not check out our lavender article 'Lavender: Sleep Master or Good Smelling Lie' for more!

 Irish, L. A., Kline, C. E., Gunn, H. E., Buysse, D. J., & Hall, M. H. (2015).
 The role of sleep hygiene in promoting public health: A review of empirical evidence.
 Sleep Medicine Reviews, 22, 23-36. doi:10.1016/j.smrv.2014.10.001